 Equipment Lifespan

-The life span of a condensing furnace depends on the brand, model and other factors.
-Generally speaking, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If you don’t schedule routine maintenance, it may have a significantly shorter life span.
+The life span of a condensing furnace will depend on the brand, model and other factors.
+In most cases, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
+If you don’t schedule routine maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.

-For the most part, condensing furnaces type of system is significantly more efficient than conventional furnaces, as it only consumes the minimum amount of energy needed to heat your home, resulting in more savings on your utility bill.
+Usually, condensing furnaces enhanced precision is much more efficient than conventional furnaces, as it only uses the minimum amount of energy needed to heat your home, which subsequently saves money on your utility bills.

 Do Variable-Speed Furnaces Run Nonstop?

-A variable-speed furnace doesn’t need to stay on all the time.
-Alternatively, it runs at different speeds depending on the temperature in your Phoenix home as well as the amount of energy it uses to maintain that temperature.
+A variable-speed furnace doesn’t run all the time.
+Rather, it runs at different speeds according to the temperature in your Phoenix home as well as the amount of energy it requires to maintain that temperature.

-When sufficient energy is necessary to maintain your desired temperature level, the furnace will increase to a higher speed in order to keep up with demand.
-Precise fan speeds offer more efficient heating in your home while also offering quieter operation.
+When sufficient energy is demanded to maintain your desired temperature level, the furnace will switch to a higher speed to manage the higher demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces